ravil-gasanov/ravil-gasanov.github.io/_posts/2023-07-16-Product-Vision.md

 # Conclusion
 Do not misinterpret me.
 A user-centric approach gives you the best chances for success.

-But it is hard, and expensive, to compile a traditional requirements specification in this scenario.
+But it is hard, and expensive, to compile a traditional requirements specification.

 So the *leaner* approach is to take an informal shortcut, at least in the beginning, while you test the muddy waters of the market and are likely to pivot many times before you get it right.